education & tech

 By Kate Wilson *

-MIT spends around $10,000 to add a new course to its popular OpenCourseWare site, a site which already contains 2,000 courses.
+MIT spends around $10,000 to add a new course to its popular OpenCourseWare site, a site that already contains 2,000 courses.
 Likewise, Harvard, Stanford, the University of Texas, and Berkeley have all invested a significant amount of money and resources into offering MOOCs (Massive Open Online Courses) offered by top schools have the potential to revolutionize the way people learn and make a world-class education available to everyone.
 However, these universities aren't necessarily just offering their courses to the world out of the sheer kindness of their hearts.
-There are quite a few ways getting involved in MOOCs benefits universities.
+There are quite a few ways of getting involved in MOOCs benefits universities.

 Photo by bbcamericangirl on Flickr.